gyasifred/TW-FR-MT/README.md

 # Twi-French Machine Translation
 French is a strategically and economically important language in the regions where the African language Twi is spoken.
-But only a very small proportion of Twi speakers in Ghana speak French.
-Since there are hardly any machine translation systems or parallel corpora between Twi and French that cover a modern and versatile vocabulary, our goal was to extend the modern [English-Akuapem Twi](https://zenodo.org/record/4432117#.Y_hwwdLP1Nj) corpus of [Azunre et al., 2021](https://arxiv.org/abs/2103.15625) with French and develop machine translation systems between Twi and French.
+However, only a very small proportion of Twi speakers in Ghana speak French.
+The development of a Twi–French parallel corpus and corresponding machine translation applications would provide various advantages, including stimulating trade and job creation, supporting the Ghanaian diaspora in French-speaking nations, assisting French-speaking tourists and immigrants seeking medical care in Ghana, and facilitating numerous downstream natural language processing tasks.
+Since there are hardly any machine translation systems or parallel corpora between Twi and French that cover a modern and versatile vocabulary, our goal was to extend a modern Twi–English corpus with French and develop machine translation systems between Twi and French: Consequently, in this paper, we present our Twi–French corpus of 10,708 parallel sentences.
+Furthermore, we describe our machine translation experiments with this corpus.
+We investigated direct machine translation and cascading systems that use English as a pivot language.
+Our best Twi–French system is a direct state-of-the-art transformer-based machine translation system that achieves a BLEU score of 0.76.
+Our best French–Twi system, which is a cascading system that uses English as a pivot language, results in a BLEU score of 0.81.
+Both systems are fine tuned with our corpus, and our French–Twi system even slightly outperforms Google Translate on our test set by 7% relative.

 In this repository, we show how to fine-tune pre-trained [OPUS-MT](https://github.com/Helsinki-NLP/Opus-MT) models for Twi-to-French machine translation.